blaze/blaze/docs/design/rolling-reduction-ufuncs.md

 ```

 This issue affects both rolling sum and rolling
-mean, however we deal with it should be done the same in both.
+mean, so we should handle it the same in both.

 ## Rolling Min/Max